MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_06_Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal.md

 15. Close the remote desktop connection to myVM.

-> Results: You have connected to an Azure SQL server using an Azure Private Endpoint using the Azure portal.
+> **Results**: You have connected to an Azure SQL server using an Azure Private Endpoint using the Azure portal.